 An all-inclusive Funding Acknowledgement Image is available that includes the statement and both logos:

-- For 2022 awards, please download this Funding Acknowledgement Image.
+- For 2023 and 2022 awards, please download this Funding Acknowledgement Image.

 - For 2021, 2020 and 2019 awards, please download this Funding Acknowledgement Image.